AdamsCodeAndProjects/ReimbursementsApp/README.md

 To-do list:

-Add more CSS to the front end to make project more user-friendly Add more functionality, such as a chat input box for employees to managers
+Add more CSS to the front end to make project more aesthetically pleasing. <br>
+Add more functionality, such as a chat input box for employees to managers.  <br>

 <h1>Getting Started</h1>